fiverr/rollout_dashboard/README.md

 ## What's the 'history' field?

-The history field is a list of the last 50 changes of the percentage value.
+The history field is a list of the last 50 percentage changes.